 There are several issues related to car’s steering.
 One of the most common among them is steering wheel hard to turn at low speeds.
 This is the first symptom of a bad steering.
 It has to be fixed immediately so as to avoid major issues.

-3 Causes of Steering Wheel Hard to Turn
+3 Reasons Your Steering Wheel is Hard to Turn

 There are several reasons of steering wheel hard to turn at low speeds.
-The three most common reasons are discussed below to help you get to the root cause.
+The three most common causes are discussed below to help you get to the root cause.

 If left damaged, the belt breaks.
 The steering will cease to move as soon as the belt breaks.
-You have to replace it before it breaks.
+You have to replace the serpentine belt before it breaks.
 When the belt wears and gets lose, it must be replaced immediately or it will break anytime and the steering will not move once it breaks.